php-fig/fig-standards/proposed/autoloader.md

 - The relative class name MUST be mapped to a sub-path by replacing namespace separators with directory separators, and the result MUST be suffixed with `.php`.

+- If the mapped file exists, the registered autoloader MUST include or require the mapped file if it exists.

 - The registered autoloader callback MUST NOT throw exceptions, MUST NOT raise errors of any level, and SHOULD NOT return a value.